t3r6/painkiller-extractor/README.md

 This tool is not suitable for level archives and system scripts.
 It may not correctly unpack some files.

 Alternatively, use [Painfull Extractor]( http://pkrc.ru/load/painkiller/programmy/painfull_extractor_raspakovshhik_pak_fajlov/28-1-0-124) or [Dragon UnPACKer](https://www.elberethzone.net/dragon-unpacker.html).

+## Additional extractor tool

+`pak2zip.exe` is an additional tool to extract .pak resources from Painkiller Exclusive Retail Demo (alpha version of Painkiller).